Witt vectors, semirings, and total positivity: Plethystic algebra for -algebras

 \subsection{Models of composition algebras}

 When $P'$ is a composition $K'$-algebra, we will usually want to descend the composition structure as well.
 Then a $K$-model of $P'$ (as a composition algebra) is a composition $K$-algebra $P$ together with an action of $P$ on $K'$ and an isomorphism $K'\tn_K P\to P'$ of composition $K'$-algebras.
-Giving such a model is equivalent to giving a representable comonad on $\Alg{K}$ prolonging $W_{P'}$ in the evident sense.
+Giving such a model is equivalent to extending $W_{P'}$ to a representable comonad on $\Alg{K}$.

-A flat model when $K\subseteq K'$ is then just a flat sub-$K$-algebra $P\subseteq P'$ satisfying conditions (1)--(5) above plus \begin{enumerate} \item[(6)] $P\circ P\subseteq P$ and $e\in P$ \end{enumerate} So again, if $P$ admits such a structure, it does so in a unique way.
+A flat model (when $K\subseteq K'$) is then just a flat sub-$K$-algebra $P\subseteq P'$ satisfying conditions (1)--(5) above plus \begin{enumerate} \item[(6)] $P\circ P\subseteq P$ and $e\in P$. \end{enumerate} So again, if $P$ admits such a structure, it does so in a unique way.